nouha-besbes/socle/README.md

-# Sample REST CRUD API with Spring Boot, Mysql, JPA and Hibernate
+# Sample Socle with REST CRUD API with Spring Boot, Mysql, JPA and Hibernate

 ## Steps to Setup